lamanno-epfl/EUCLID/README.md

 Contact: luca.fusarbassini@epfl.ch, gioele.lamanno@epfl.ch

-EUCLID was developed by Luca Fusar Bassini in the La Manno and D'Angelo Labs at EPFL (2023-2025), for the Lipid Brain Atlas project.
+EUCLID was developed by Luca Fusar Bassini in the La Manno and D'Angelo Labs at EPFL (2023-2025), for the Lipid Brain Atlas project, as described in our manuscript: https://www.biorxiv.org/cgi/content/short/2025.10.13.682018v1.
 The name was inspired from the beautiful Sleep Token song: https://www.youtube.com/watch?v=DDdByJYUVeA

 ## Installation